AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 <div class="red-box">
   <strong>Key Insight:</strong>
-  Model comparison in this context is not about selecting or averaging but about exploring the **process** of fitting multiple models to understand them better.
+  Model comparison in this context is not about selecting or averaging but about exploring the <strong>process</strong> of fitting multiple models to understand them better.
 </div>

 **Considerations When Fitting Multiple Models:**